yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/yugabytedb-connector.md

 ### Adding connector configuration

-To run a Debezium YugabyteDB connector, create a connector configuration and add the configuration to your Kafka Connect cluster.
+To run a the connector, create a connector configuration and add the configuration to your Kafka Connect cluster.

-Prerequisites
+**Prerequisites**

 * [YugabyteDB is configured to support logical replication.](#setting-up-yugabytedb)
 * The YugabyteDB connector is installed.

-Procedure
+**Procedure**

 1. Create a configuration for the YugabyteDB connector.
 2. Use the [Kafka Connect REST API](https://kafka.apache.org/documentation/#connect_rest) to add that connector configuration to your Kafka Connect cluster.